OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 This guide explains how to allocate a build machine in OCT.
 These build machines are preconfigured with **Xilinx Vitis** and **Vivado**, so you can compile and build FPGA projects without needing to install the tools yourself.

+## Prerequisites
+You must have a CloudLab account.
+If you don’t already have one, please follow the instructions [here](README.md) to create an account and join the OCT project.

+## Steps

 Use the profile `oct-build` to spin up a build machine.
 ![plot](images/bm-1.png)
 Click Next.